matikin9/map-dtla-lowcarb/README.md

 # map-dtla-lowcarb

-Map of restaurants with low carb food options in DTLA.
-This is mostly a personal project for practicing using maps, APIs, etc.  It has the added benefit of being potentially useful for myself and others.
+For those of us looking for low carb lunch options in DTLA.

 ## Usage